Ubudu/Android-IOT-SDK/README.md

 # Android-IoT-SDK

-This SDK is dedicated to handling connection + bidirectional communication with the `ub_ble_scanner` device.
-SDK also provides an IBeacon advertising feature.
+This SDK is dedicated for handling discovery, connection and 2 way communication with the `ub_ble_scanner` dongle.
+SDK also provides tools for BLE advertising and making mobile device act like a connectable `ub_ble_scanner` device.

 ## Installing